sanjanaa-sj/leftover-love/README.md

 We waste a lot of good food without realizing how easy it is to make something from "nothing."
 This app makes leftovers cute, useful, and yummy again. 🌸

+npm start
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in your browser.

+The page will reload when you make changes.
+You may also see any lint errors in the console.

+npm test
+Launches the test runner in the interactive watch mode.
+See the section about running tests for more information.

+npm run build
+Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.